 The 2017 Nevada Chukar Forecast didn’t reveal the numbers we’d been hoping for, but there may be some strategies for Nevada Chukar Hunters to consider for the upcoming upland game season.

-here Nevada Department of Wildlife’s (NDOW) release of this year’s chukar forecast reveals a decrease in observed chukar populations of 27% compared to last season, and an approximate 8% decrease in observed birds in the overall long term average.
+hop over to this web-site Nevada Department of Wildlife’s (NDOW) release of this year’s chukar forecast reveals a decrease in observed chukar populations of 27% compared to last season, and an approximate 8% decrease in observed birds in the overall long term average.
 What’s the primary contributor?
 Back to back wildfires over the past 2 years that have burned over 450,000 acres of chukar habitat, primarily in transects north of Battle Mountain.

 NDOW’s forecast theorizes that the heavy precipitation of last winter left burned areas with very little native vegetation for cover, leading to increased chukar mortality.
 For a successful hunt this year there are some strategies to consider: